GingerLoaf/Coverage-Utility/README.md

         server.Start();
     }

 Coverage-Utility has made our code more robust!
-It is no longer possible for our code to read an error condition and we inform the caller of the exact reasons why their arguments may have not been valid.
+It is no longer possible for our code to reach an error condition and we inform the caller of the exact reasons why their arguments may have not been valid.

 # Supported Types
 Coverage-Utility is able to automatically instantiate instances of dependencies.
 If your method asks for a custom class, Coverage-Utility can create an instance of that object to pass into your method for testing.
 Here are the types that are supported: